LinkedInLearning/end-to-end-testing-with-jest-2883169/README.md

-# COURSENAME
+# Learning End to End Testing with Jest
-This is the repository for the LinkedIn Learning course `course-name`.
-The full course is available from [LinkedIn Learning][lil-course-url].
+This is the repository for the LinkedIn Learning course `Learning End to End Testing with Jest`.
+The full course is available from [LinkedIn Learning][ LinkedInLearning/end-to-end-testing-with-jest-2883169].

 ![course-name-alt-text][lil-thumbnail-url]